Flu Vaccines are ready at our practice. Schedule your appointment today. | We open 7 Days a week from 8am to 8pm

 Why This Check Is So Important

-Skin cancer is one of the most common cancers, but it’s also one of the most treatable when caught early.
-A first check-up gives your dermatologist the chance to look at your skin as a whole, set a baseline, and spot any areas that may need closer monitoring.
-It’s not just about finding problems—it’s about preventing them.
+Skin cancer is one of the most common forms of cancer, but it’s also one of the most treatable when detected early.
+A first skin cancer screening allows your doctor to examine your skin from head to toe, establish a baseline, and identify any spots that may need monitoring.
+Understanding what to expect at a skin cancer check up helps you see the appointment as a preventive step, not something to fear.

 Preparing for Your Appointment

-You don’t need to do much to get ready, but a few simple steps can make things easier:
+You don’t need to do much to prepare, but a few simple steps can help your appointment run smoothly:

-• Keep your skin clean – Skip makeup, lotions, or oils on the day of your visit.
+• Keep your skin clean – Avoid makeup, lotions, or oils on the day of your visit.

-• Avoid nail polish – Your nails will also be checked, as skin cancer can sometimes appear underneath them.
+• Skip nail polish – Nails are checked too, as skin cancer can sometimes develop underneath them.

-• Dress comfortably – You’ll usually change into a gown, so wear clothes that are easy to slip off and on.
+• Dress comfortably – You’ll usually change into a gown, so wear easy-to-remove clothing.

-Know your history – Be ready to share any family history of skin cancer, past sunburns, or previous concerns
+• Know your history – Be ready to discuss family history, severe sunburns, or previous skin issues.

 After Your Check-Up